 The state is a form of alienated power: we have given up our power or it has been taken from us and it has been instituted in the state form.
 Alienated power bends back on us and forces us to act in ways we wouldn't otherwise act or to not act in ways we wish to act.
-Anarchists are for the destruction of alienated power, for people taking back their power to act as they see fit instead of letting the state act for them.
-This is the essence of direct action; it is the opposite of alienated power;

-from my statement that we are all enmeshed in capitalist social relations, Chris assumes that this means I believe we are all "evenly oppressed, and largely undifferentiated."
+Anarchists are for the destruction of alienated power, for people taking back their power to act as they see fit instead of letting the cares to notice particularities.
+The presumption [one I most certainly never make] is a social reality in which we are all evenly oppressed, largely undifferentiated, 'enmeshed,' as he says, in 'capitalist social relations."
+Chris makes no attempt to explain how it is that I make this "presumption," and he can't, as I never do.
+Somehow from my statement that we are all enmeshed in capitalist social relations, Chris assumes that this means I believe we are all "evenly oppressed, and largely undifferentiated."
 Only the most simplistic analysis of capitalist social relations would presume that we are all evenly oppressed or undifferentiated.
 That is an absurdity.
 Unfortunately, throughout his response, Chris takes me as the representative of an "approach," then, instead of discussing what I have said, attacks that imagined approach.
 But I have very little in common with that approach; in fact, much of what I have written stands in opposition to just such a simplistic approach.
-Instead of confronting my comments, Chris resorts to creating an easilyknocked-down, cardboard-cut-out of an argument that bares not even the slightest relation to how I understand the complex pattern of our present social conditions or the complex pattern of struggle to free ourselves from them.
+Instead of confronting my comments, Chris resorts to creating an easily-knocked-down, cardboard-cut-out of an argument that bares not even the slightest relation to how I understand the complex pattern of our present social conditions or the complex pattern of struggle to free ourselves from them.
 (I use "ourselves" because it is only in solidarity with others and by joining together with others that we can liberate ourselves form such oppressive conditions, and because there are commonalities in what oppresses us!)
 If we are to have a discussion, we need to be better at reading each other.